 Here is the page with a long list of survival items you need to pack and how-to pack them

 Find what Equipment is needed page on the Equipment Page

 There is a Glossary and Terms of Words Used Page

-Learn about Scent Article on this The Scent Article Page
+Learn why a Scent Article is the easiest way to find a person, on this The Scent Article Page

 Lesson 1: Taking scent and scent articles

 Lesson 2: To Leash or Not to Leash